AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 **Retired** - After publishing a course, you can move it to a retired state if you don't want the course to appear in course catalog for learners.

-**Deleted** - A course under deleted state is when it is removed completely from the Adobe Captivate Prime application.
+**Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Authors can delete the course only when they are in draft or retired states.

 +++

 +++How do I publish a Captivate project to Captivate Prime?

-You can publish your completed Captivate 9 project to Adobe Captivate Prime as a module.
+You can publish your completed Captivate 9 project to Adobe Learning Manager as a module.
 In an open Captivate 9 project, use **Publish** > **Publish to Adobe Captivate Prime** and follow the instructions to publish a module.

-Refer to  [Adobe Captivate Prime: Publish Modules from Adobe Captivate 9](http://primehelp.adobe.com/publish-modules-from-adobe-captivate9/)video for more information.
+Refer to  [Adobe Learning Manager: Publish Modules from Adobe Captivate 9](http://primehelp.adobe.com/publish-modules-from-adobe-captivate9/)video for more information.

 You can also refer to Adobe Captivate 9  [help content](http://helpx.adobe.com/captivate/using/publish-project-to-captivate-prime.html) for detailed procedure.